thet/quintagroup.dropdownmenu/README.txt

 ============

 This package allows to build dropdown menu through the web with portal_actions.
-Submenus are built of the tree of nested Category Actions and Actions.
+Submenus are built from a tree of nested Category Actions and Actions.
 The other strategy used to populate submenus is Plone default NavigationStrategy, the one used in navigation portlet.